youroldmangaming/DOX/docs/index.md

 ## KaTeX

-You can render LaTeX mathematical expressions using [KaTeX](https://khan.github.io/KaTeX/):
+LaTex is a great documentation engine.
+I will be using KaTex to render mathematical expressions [KaTeX](https://khan.github.io/KaTeX/):

 The *Gamma function* satisfying $\Gamma(n) = (n-1)!\quad\forall n\in\mathbb N$ is via the Euler integral